 Amnesty International has reported that Dawit Isaak, one of the journalists detained in the 2001 clampdown, remains in detention and is in poor mental and physical health.
+Dawit Isaak's lawyers have since referred his case to the Africa Commission on Human and Peoples Rights (ACHPR).
 Seyoum Tsehaye, Amanuel Asrat, and Temesgen Gebreyesus are reported to still be alive.
+18

-Paulos Kidane, also a journalist in Eritrea, was reported to have been killed in 2007 while attempting to leave the country on foot.
+Paulos Kidane, also a journalist in Eritrea, was reportedly killed in 2007 while attempting to leave the country on foot.
 The circumstances surrounding his demise are unknown.